JasonL888/TeachingTools/README.md

 >       - track or upload any personal details

 ## IceBreaker Introduction App
-Intent is for Instrutor to get each of trainee to introduce themselves and user the app to show
+Intent is for
+- Instructor to get each of trainee to introduce themselves
+- Instructor types in (on own browser)
+    - web app renders graphically on network graph

 ![intro_app](./intro_app/images/intro_app.png)